rptb1/tammy-norie/plan/unsinkability.rst

    Auriga's heads / auxilliary bilge pump

+_`.journal.2019-12-01`

+  I started a thread, `Lining with closed-cell foam for floatation, insulation, and safety`_, in the JRA tecnical forum, asking for feedback on this plan.
+I will need to return to review this conversation.

+_`Lining with closed-cell foam for floatation, insulation, and safety`: https://junkrigassociation.org/technical_forum/8148577

 _`.journal.2019-12-03`

   There are other plans that interact with this one that need to be